mmakhool/portfolio/README.md

 ## Embedding with our API Team

 In 2022, I had the pleasure of embedding within our API team for 3 months as part of our mentorship program.
-This was one of the greatest experiences I have had as a learning developer, and I ended up gaining more knowledge in 3 months than I could have imagined.
+This was one of the greatest experiences I have had as a learning developer, and I ended up gaining more knowledge in that time than I could have imagined.
 During my time with the API team, I was given the goal to lead 3 Features and to present during a code review.

 ### DashDog2